waterstone15/flame-lib/README.md

 Returns a previously registered Flame app.
 Ignite also establishes the connection with Firestore.

 *Ignite can be called repeatedly.
-The first call will establish a connection using the related service account specified in `FL.register(...)`.
+The first call will establish a connection using the related service account specified in `FL.register()`.
 Any subsequent calls will reuse that connection.*

 ```javascript
 var FL = require('flame-lib')